Jayvardhan-24/ML-Projects/README.md

 - **Recommendation Engine:** Implemented a collaborative filtering approach using cosine similarity to suggest movies that are similar based on user preferences.
 - **Visualization:** Used Seaborn and Matplotlib to visualize key insights, such as rating distributions and popular movies.
 - **Tech Stack:** Python, Pandas, NumPy, Seaborn, Matplotlib, Scikit-learn

+### 4. 🌦️ Weather Forecasting Using Time Series Models
+  This project focuses on predicting future weather patterns using historical data through time series forecasting techniques.
+It involves analyzing trends and seasonality in weather data and building models to forecast variables like temperature, humidity, or rainfall.

+🔍 Key Features:
+  - Time series analysis of historical weather data
+  - Forecasting using models like ARIMA, SARIMA, and LSTM
+  - Visualizations for trends, seasonality, and model forecasts
+  - Evaluation using metrics like RMSE and MAE
+📈 A great starting point for anyone exploring data science, machine learning, and time series forecasting in real-world scenarios.

 ## 🚧 Upcoming Projects
 New ML projects will be added regularly, including: